microsoft/ApplicationInsights-Android/README.md

 The **developer mode** is enabled automatically in case the debugger is attached or if the app is running in the emulator.
 This will enable the console logging and decrease the number of telemetry items sent in a batch (5 items) as well as the interval items will be sent (3 seconds).
 If you don't want this behavior, disable the **developer mode**.

-If **developer mode** is enabled, your other configured interval for sending telemetry as well as the batch size will be ignored.

 You can explicitly enable/disable the developer mode like this:

 ```java